-In Modena, Italy, local families continue the age old tradition of producing DOP Modena balsamic vinegar in the attics of their family homes.
+In Modena, Italy, local families continue the age old tradition of producing DOP (designated origin of protection) Modena balsamic vinegar in the attics of their family homes.
 Touring the Villa San Donnino as part of the Italian Days Food Experience was an authentic taste of Emilia Romagna and a fascinating part of our food tour in Bologna.

-In the small attic, rows of 5-7 barrels, called a batteria, each decreasing in size from the largest at around 100 gallons and the smallest at about 10.
+In the small attic are rows of 5-7 barrels - called a batteria - each decreasing in size from the largest at around 100 gallons and the smallest at about 10.
 Each barrel contains progressively older balsamic.

 Every winter, through a process called travasi, about 25% of the vinegar in the smallest barrel is removed and bottled, and younger vinegar from the barrel next in line replaces it.